What Is a Graph Neural Network (GNN)?

 Finally, after k iterations, the graph neural network model makes use of the final node state to produce an output in order to make a decision about each node.
 The output function is defined as:

-Compared to other types of GNN, spectral convolution networks have a strong mathematical foundation.
+Spectral graph convolutional networks have a strong mathematical foundation in comparison to other GNNs.
 Spectral convolutional network is built on graph signal processing theory as well as by simplification and approximation of graph convolution.
 Graph convolution can be simplified to this form:

 After further simplification Kipf and Welling suggest a two-layered neural network structure, described as: